IN EVERYDAY LIFE

 Aesthetics and Ethics in Everyday Life

-Plato, the classical philosopher, said that building your own house should be a requirement of life.
+I once saw a poster that proclaimed that "Every man should build a house before he dies."
+The poster attributed it to Plato (*see endnote).
+When I was 35, I did it.
+I designed our house.
+A great buiilder helped me build it.
+Our family has enjoyed the house for many years.
 Designing a house or even outfitting an apartment or a room of your own in which to live is certainly a time to become philosophical.
 It is a time to consider ones beliefs about the constructed environment.
 Whether we rent, purchase, or build a place to live, we reveal our belief system by the choices we make.
-Two important branches of philosophy, aesthetics and ethics, often come to home to visit each other during the choice making related to house design.
+Two important branches of philosophy, aesthetics and ethics, often come home to visit each other during the choices we make when designing the place in which we live.

 What are the paradigms we use to decide on lifestyle issues?
 How does art help with our basic human needs for food, shelter and clothing?